influxdata/docs-v2/content/kapacitor/v1.5/event_handlers/bigpanda.md

 menu:
   kapacitor_1_5_ref:
     name: BigPanda
-    weight: 1500
+    weight: 225
     parent: Event handlers
 ---

-[BigPanda](https://bigpanda.io/) provides incident management and event correlation and automation platform that helps organizations prevent and resolve IT outages.
+[BigPanda](https://bigpanda.io/) is an event correlation and automation platform that helps organizations prevent and resolve IT outages.

 ## Configuration